-Materials and Methods: This qualitative research utilized grounded theory.
-The participants were 13 individuals who had placed their parents in a nursing home.
-Purposeful sampling was used, and data were collected through semi-structured interviews, continuing until theoretical saturation was achieved.
-Data analysis employed Corbin and Strauss's three-stage coding process: open, axial, and selective coding.
+Methods & Materials This is a qualitative research utilizing grounded theory.
+The participants were 13 individuals from Ahvaz and Lorestan provinces of Iran who had placed their elderly parents in a nursing home within the past two years.
+Data were collected through semi-structured interviews, continuing until theoretical saturation was achieved.
+Data analysis was done using Strauss and Corbin’s method.

 Type of Study: